 If you have decided to fight your traffic ticket in New York, you may be appearing in court to plead your case.
 If you’ve hired an attorney, you won’t need to appear personally but if you are fighting on your own you’ll need to go to court.
-If you are attending court to represent yourself (or even if you have hired an attorney and choose to attend with your lawyer), you may be wondering what to wear.
-On one hand, you don’t want to show up in jeans and a T-shirt.
+However, you may not be sure how to dress for court for a traffic ticket in NY.
+On the one hand, you don’t want to show up in jeans and a T-shirt.
 That’s just disrespectful to the court, and the judge will not look kindly on it.
 On the other hand, you don’t want to be so overdressed that you look like you’re playing dress-up, which can seem arrogant.

-If you do have an attorney, you can simply ask your lawyer if there’s anything in particular to consider regarding dress for court.
+If you do have a New York traffic ticket lawyer, you can simply ask them if there’s anything in particular to consider regarding dress for court.
 The good news is, dressing for court to fight a traffic violation doesn’t have to break the bank.
-Here’s what you need to know about what to wear for traffic court.
+Here’s what you need to know about how to dress for traffic court.

 What to Avoid: Unless you have a religious reason, you should never wear any kind of hat to court.
 Avoid dark glasses as well.
 If you have facial hair, make sure it is trimmed and clean (again, unless you have religious requirements for facial hair).
 While it’s best to have a professional, clean haircut, if you have long hair, make sure it is in a neat ponytail.
 Avoid flashy jewelry, which just screams to the judge that you have money to spare.

 It’s a sad truth that women are often more sexualized for their clothing choices than men.
-Though it’s not right at all that this is the situation, it’s important to dress very professionally if you have a court date.
-Skirts that are knee length (or longer), or slacks, with a nice blouse is a good go-to outfit.
-Your hair should be simple and tidy, perhaps in a bun or a ponytail.
-Pantyhose should be dark, and heels should be no more than 2 inches — flats may be your best friend in court.
+Though it’s not right at all that this is the situation, it’s important to dress very professionally if you have a court date:

 What to Avoid: Don’t go for heavy makeup or perfumes; foundation, neutral lip gloss and mascara is good for court.
 Tight clothing or tops with a low cut are an absolute no. If you only own form-fitting tops, consider a nice sweater or jacket to wear over it.
 As with the men, unless you have religious reasons, avoid wearing anything on your head.
 If you wear earrings, they should be small studs.
 Again, as with the men, avoid any flashy jewelry.